England vs Sweden, Women's Euros semi-final: When is it, what TV channel and latest odds

 When is it?

-The match between England and Sweden, the first of the two semi-finals, takes place this Tuesday.
+The match between England and Sweden, the first of the two semi-finals, takes place on Tuesday.

 What time is kick-off?